-Smith was allowed to stay in Berkeley with Rev. File and his family but before the trial began, Smith disappeared without a trace.
+Smith stayed in Berkeley with Reverend File and his family but before the trial began, Smith disappeared without a trace.
 One of Smith’s close friends immediately suspected Burke or his associates in the disappearance.

 Months later investigators tracked her to Japan.
-Her travel expenses had been paid by an associate of Dr. Burke.
+Her travel expenses had been paid by a Burke associate.

-“(Smith) was allowed to go to Berkeley to live at the home of Rev. W.F.
+“(Smith) was allowed to go to Berkeley to live at the home of Reverend W.F.
 File.
-She disappeared from there April 19th, following a visit to her by Marion Derrig, a close friend of Dr. Burke.
-(Smith) and her baby were traced to Japan, where they went on the steamship China.
-She returned to San Francisco on Sept.
-23 and told that Marion Derrig had furnished her money to make the trip.
-A grand jury investigation of Marion Derrig’s connection with the disappearance was made, but no indictment was returned,” reported the Morning Press, Nov.
+She disappeared from there April 19, following a visit to her by Marion Derrig, a close friend of Burke,” reported the Morning Press, Nov.
 30, 1910.

-According to Smith, Derrig was a former patient of Burke’s and “asked her to write a letter exonerating Dr. Burke of responsibility both for the child and the dynamiting.
-This she refused to do but later she said when the same woman handed her $500, she accepted the money and sailed on the (steamship).
+According to Smith, Derrig was a former patient of Burke’s and “asked her to write a letter exonerating Burke of responsibility both for the child and the dynamiting.
+This she refused to do but later she said the same woman handed her $500.
+She accepted the money and sailed on the (steamship).
 Before leaving, this woman came to her, she said, with some (blank) paper to which she asked Miss Smith to place her signature.
-In addition to the $500 was the promise of more money to be sent at regular intervals as long as she remained out of the U.S.”
+In addition to the $500 was the promise of more money to be sent at regular intervals as long as she remained out of the (country).”

-Once located and back in California, Smith was hidden away in a police officer’s home until she could testify.
+When back in California, Smith was hidden in a police officer’s home until she could testify.

 “I have seen Dr. Burke in his most tender moments,” she told the newspaper after his guilty verdict.
 “He was always kind to me and when I had to go on the witness stand and testify against him, I would dig the nails into the flesh of my palms.
 It’s all over now, however, and I must not talk so much.
 He must go to jail and I must live and suffer.”